What is Postmodern Art? The Genre Defined in 8 Iconic Works

 guerilla girls

 The second wave of feminism also falls into the era of postmodernism.
-Many female artists and also artist groups such as the Guerilla Girls have incorporated their political views and the fight for more women’s rights in works of postmodern art.
+Many female artists and feminist groups such as the Guerilla Girls have incorporated their political views and the fight for more women’s rights in works of postmodern art.
 With their graphic work Do Women Have To Be Naked To Get Into The Met.
 Museum?
-(1989), the Guerilla Girls clearly criticized art institutions.
-They obviously drew attention to the fact that women as (naked) motifs are a welcome fixture in large and renowned museums, but as artists, they find it difficult to enter these houses with their own works.
+(1989), the Guerilla Girls criticized art institutions.
+They drew attention to the fact that women as (naked) motifs are a welcome fixture in large and renowned museums, but as artists, they find it difficult to enter these houses with their own works.

 8. Damien Hirst – The Physical Impossibility Of Death In The Mind Of Someone Living (1991)